Adam-Moujar/Ticketing-System/README.md

-# Team Bear Small Group project
+# Team Fox Major Group project

 ## Team members
 The members of the team are:<br />